davejachimiak/hash_out/README.md

-public_hash
+hash_out
 ===========

-Adds method that returns a hash of public method names and values
+Adds a method to your class' instance that returns a hash of public method names and values.